dbaelz/PnPLogbook/README.md

 # PnP Logbook
 Provides a logbook for Pen & Paper games.
-Intended feature are
-* Experience point and currency tracking
-* Logbook for sessions to track story relevant events
+Current features are:
+* Logbook: Capture every plot twist and crucial clue along your journey
+* Experience: Keep a record of the gained experience points.
+Never miss the level up
+* Currency: Track every coin you earn and spend.
+Even one copper counts!
-* Persons, groups and places directory
+* Persons, groups and places: A catalog of everyone you've met, every faction you've crossed, and every place you've been

+The application is built with Ktor and Kotlin Multiplatform.
+It consists of a server providing a REST API and clients for Android, iOS, web and desktop.

 ## Disclaimer
 The features work and can be used as intended.
 Nevertheless, it's primarily a demo to showcase the